-The weather is grey and miserable in England at the end of October, why not head off to one of these tempting destinations and make yourself happy?
+The weather is grey and miserable in the Northermn Hemisphere at the end of October.
+Why not head off to one of these tempting destinations and make yourself happier?

-Try the gorgeous Marbella Club, with it’s beautifully stylish and recently refurbished rooms.
-Their kids’ club is huge and more or less empty at this time of year, so your munchkins will get one on one attention while you relax by the pool.
+Try the gorgeous Marbella Club, with its beautifully stylish and recently refurbished rooms.
+Their kids’ club is vast and more or less empty at this time of year, so your munchkins will get one-on-one attention while you relax by the pool.
 I recommend the ground floor rooms so that you can bound straight out over the lawn and into the pool.

 Another brilliant choice just up the road is the Punte Romano Beach Hotel (pictured above) which has a fabulous bar and restaurant area and a less impressive but caring kids club.
-If you fancy some golf, you cant go wrong with the Finca Cortesin.
-We actually have 2 nights here up for grabs in our travel auction and their pool suite is divine!
+If you fancy some golf, you can’t go wrong with the Finca Cortesin.

-For something completely different, why not tag on a few nights at the recently opened five star Sunborn SuperYacht Hotel right in the center of Gibraltar.
+For something completely different, why not tag on a few nights at the five-star Sunborn SuperYacht Hotel right in the center of Gibraltar?
 You can sail, explore the rock’s Nature reserve as well as swim and snorkel off Gibraltar’s beaches.
 Rates start at around £200 GBP per night.

-Under two hours away from London and warmer than the UK average (but it can be rainy in October), we can always find something fun to do in Monaco, even if it’s just billionaire yacht and supercar watching.
+Under two hours away from London and warmer than the UK, we can always find something fun to do in Monaco, even if it’s just a billionaire yacht and supercar watching.
 For the kids, there is the Oceanographic Museum with a huge aquarium section and a lot of gruesome pickled animals.
 There is a car museum, a naval museum, and a stamp museum, plus loads of free parks with ducks to feed and empty play areas.